Sunday, May 20, 2018

 Those happen to be the very words Bruce McConkie used in his definitive treatise on all things Mormon: "The Church and kingdom are one and the same."

-It's little wonder McConkie's magnum opus, Mormon Doctrine has come to be considered not very reliable, since whenever it suits him, McConkie contradicts both scripture and the clear teachings of the prophet Joseph Smith.
+It's little wonder McConkie's magnum opus, Mormon Doctrine has come to be considered not terribly reliable, since whenever it suits him, McConkie contradicts both scripture and the clear teachings of the prophet Joseph Smith.
 In case you think I may be quoting Brother Bruce out of context, I assure you I am not.
 He does indeed want you to believe that the LDS Church and the kingdom of God are the exact same thing:

 "The Church of Jesus Christ of Latter-day Saints as it is now constituted is the kingdom of God on earth.
 Nothing more needs to be done to establish the kingdom.
 The kingdom is here, and it is the same kingdom which Daniel said would be set up in the last days."
 (Mormon Doctrine, 2d edition, pg 415.
 Italics in the original.)